THE EARLY YEARS

 HANS ERNST HOMBERGER TAKES OVER

 Hans Ernst Homberger becomes the company's last private owner.
-The Ingenieur with automatic winding is launched.
+The launch of the Ingenieur with automatic winding.

 Design of the 44 calibre, the first automatic women's movement from IWC.